1. Purpose of procedures

 • be sufficiently broad to allow for a range of perspectives and expertise amongst the reviewers

 • include persons with the understanding, skill, experience or capability needed to undertake the review

-• comprise no fewer than three (3) persons, the majority external to the University who have no current or past formal association with the organisational unit or the University and who have no close professional or personal association with any member of the organisational unit under review.
+• comprise no fewer than three (3) persons, all external to the University, who have no current or past formal association with the organisational unit or the University and who have no close professional or personal association with any member of the organisational unit under review.

-3.7.3 The panel Chairperson will be an external person with recent high level leadership and management experience in or of an organisational unit elsewhere that has a similar focus or orientation.
+3.6.3 The panel Chairperson will have recent high level leadership and management experience in or of an organisational unit elsewhere that has a similar focus or orientation.

 • seek approval from the Portfolio Manager to contact persons on the short-list to ascertain their interest in becoming members or the Chairperson of the review panel

 • following contact with potential panel members, use the standard panel appointment form to recommend to the Portfolio Manager the appointment of the Chairperson and other members of the review panel.